port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/AWS/push-image-to-ecr.md

 # Push ECR image with tags

+## Overview

+This guide demonstrates how to build and push a Docker image to AWS ECR with meaningful tags using [self-service action](/create-self-service-experiences/).

 :::tip Use Cases
 - **Self-service**: Enable developers to build and push Docker images to AWS ECR without needing to access AWS, while ensuring that images are following a consistent tagging convention.
 - **Automation**: Automatically tag Docker images with meaningful information like commit ID, PR ID, and workflow ID.